 Foxelli Women’s Hiking Boots, one hiking boots I would say every female hiker should own.
 By the way, this is not a sponsored review if you feel it is, it is because we really admire it.

-Back story- So, we first came across these boots on amazon, at first we were hesitant to buy them because we are not familiar with the brand, I mean it is not a brand that has a big reputation like Keen or Merrell but after some online research we gave it a shot mainly because of all the positive Amazon reviews.
-It was a nice decision we made these boots have been my wife’s favorite hiking boots for like a year now.
+Back story- So, we first came across these boots on amazon, at first we were hesitant to buy them because we were not familiar with the brand, I mean it is not a brand that has a big reputation like Keen or Merrell, – however, after some online research we decided to give it a shot because of all the positive Amazon reviews, It was a nice decision we made now they are my wife’s favorite hiking boots.

-First and foremost I don’t advocate these boots for day hikes, they are heavy-duty I would say.
-I love my day hiking boots more versatile, low-cut, with minimal ankle support this is the quite opposite, it has a mid-rise with strong ankle support.
+First and foremost I don’t advocate these boots for day hikes, they are heavy-duty, I feel like day hiking boots more versatile, low-cut, with minimal ankle support this is the quite opposite, it has a mid-rise with strong ankle support.

-If you have been hiking for some time you probably have that annoying shoe that keeps untying, well if you have noticed from the picture above these boots have a wavy(twisted looking) laces, well those are called non-slip laces, they are not the most aesthetically pleasing laces but my wife says they are cute, but most importantly they do their job quite good.
+If you have been trying hiking shoe you probably have that annoying shoe that keeps untying, well if you have noticed from the picture above these boots have wavy(twisted looking) laces, well those are called non-slip laces, they are not the most aesthetically pleasing laces– however, they do their job quite good.

-So the main question do they fit well for people with wide feet, absolutely! so you have two versions a wide and a regular. we bought the wide version, and I can tell you it has plenty of toe room not only that it feels super sturdy and snugly despite being roomy if that makes sense.
+So the major question do they fit well for people with wide feet? absolutely! so you have two versions a wide and a regular, we bought the wide version, and I can tell you it has plenty of toe room, not only that it feels super sturdy and snugly despite being roomy if that makes sense.

 And finally, I want to mention that these shoes come with wool socks and extra laces.
-I don’t recommend using the socks for hiking, but the laces can be useful.
+I don’t recommend using the socks, but the extra laces can be useful.

-At this point you might be thinking they cost $250 they actually don’t cost that much, they are very affordable.
-We bought them from Amazon for around $90 in the April of 2020, the price goes up and down depending on the season, check it out if you are interested.
+At this point you might be thinking they cost $250, they actually are not expensive at all.
+We bought them from Amazon for around 90 bucks in the April of 2020, the price goes up and down depending on the season, but it is a quiet fair price check it out on Amazon if you are interested.